Learn how to practically implement Agent to Agent transactions from the proposed architecture in the ATCP/IP whitepaper.

 Still new!

 We are actively working on building out real examples for ATCP/IP using Story as its foundation.
-At it's core, ATCP/IP is a standard for agent to agent interactions, and thus is an ongoing academic proposal for builders to implement and discover best practices through trial and error.
+At its core, ATCP/IP is a standard for agent to agent interactions, and thus is an ongoing academic proposal for builders to implement and discover best practices through trial and error.

 Below are details on how to actually implement the 2.
 An ATCP/IP Transaction section of the whitepaper below.